 - Traffic – If your wine cellar gets high traffic – thus frequently allowing outside air into the cellar (such as in commercial cellars) – you will need a higher capacity unit than the square footage would suggest.

-- Bottle rotation – If you rotate the bottles in your cellar often, your heat load will be higher, increasing the need for a higher capacity unit.
-(Initially, most cellars take longer to cool to the desired temperature, since all bottles in the cellar must be cooled simultaneously).
+- Bottle rotation – If you rotate the bottles in your cellar often, your heat load will increase, increasing the need for a higher capacity unit.
+(Initially, most cellars take longer to cool to the desired temperature since all bottles in the wine cellar must be cooled simultaneously).

 - Climate – Areas with high ambient temperatures or cellars with poor insulation may require higher capacity units.

 How High-Grade Wine Cellar Cooling Units Installed by Miami HVAC Specialists Can Regulate the Humidity Levels

 Humidity is a critical yet often overlooked feature in wine cellar design.
 The ideal wine cellar humidity level is between 60 to 70 percent.
 If the humidity falls outside the normal range, wine quality may be affected in several ways.

 When the humidity exceeds 70%, it will likely cause mold and degradation of the labels and glue.
 When the humidity is below 50%, corks will begin to dry out, resulting in loss of liquid in the bottles and possible degradation of the wine.